splunk/public-o11y-docs/gdi/monitors-monitoring/prometheus-nginx-ingress.md

     ... # Additional config
 ```

-To complete the receiver activation, you must also include the receiver in a `metrics` pipeline.
-To do this, add the receiver to the `service.pipelines.metrics.receivers` section of your configuration file.
-For example:
+Next, add the monitor to the `service.pipelines.metrics.receivers` section of your configuration file:

 ```yaml
 service: